-Editor's Note: which features contributions from members of the medical community.
+Editor's Note: Welcome to Medical Economics' blog section which features contributions from members of the medical community.
 These blogs are an opportunity for bloggers to engage with readers about a topic that is top of mind, whether it is practice management, experiences with patients, the industry, medicine in general, or healthcare reform.
 The series continues with this blog by Henry Anhalt, DO, who is in private practice treating pediatric patients with type 1 diabetes.
 He is also chief medical officer for T1D Exchange, a nonprofit organization.
-The views expressed in these blogs are those of their respective contributors and do not represent the views of or UBM Medica.
+The views expressed in these blogs are those of their respective contributors and do not represent the views of Medical Economics or UBM Medica.

 Quality means different things to different people, especially as it pertains to healthcare.
 To those receiving care, quality can mean the amount of time their doctor gives to them during a visit or even the promptness of the visit.

 Further reading: Do quality measures disillusion young doctors?